Job search: the best application advice

 A good application is your ticket into your new job!
 So take your time to organise all the documents relevant to your application in an attractive way.
 An important part is play by your

-Initially you will need a covering letter in which you briefly explain why you would like to work for this company.
-In addition you should ensure you attached an informative, structured CV to your application.
+Initially you will need a cover letter in which you briefly explain why you would like to work for this company.
+In addition you should ensure you attach an informative, structured CV to your application.

 Quality not quantity - additional documents for your application

-With regard to attachments and certificates, you should take to heart the phrase ""quality not quantity.
-As yourself, which documents will emphasise your skills in relation to the requirements listed in the job description.
+With regard to attachments and certificates, you should concentrate on quality, not quantity.
+Ask yourself which documents will emphasise your skills in relation to the requirements listed in the job description.
 These might be: